 International applicants must submit the International Application and TOEFL scores.
 All students admitted to the program must have completed prior to admission, or are required to complete during their first year, the following graduate-level courses (or their equivalent):

-The primary admissions deadline is March 15 for enrollment to begin the following fall semester.
-However, for those students wishing to be considered for a limited number of fellowships, materials must be received no later than Jan.
+The primary admissions deadline is Jan.
+30 for enrollment to begin the following fall semester.
+However, for those students wishing to be considered for a limited number of assistantships, materials must be received no later than Dec.
 15. A small number of special admissions may be made in the fall (Oct.
-15 application deadline) for entry the following spring semester.
+15 application deadline) for entry the following spring semester, however assistantships are only offered to fall enrollees.
 Applicants who wish to be considered for the Oct.
 15 deadline must include a letter requesting and justifying early admission.
-If the request for early consideration is not accepted, the application will be held over to the March 15 application date.
+If the request for early consideration is not accepted, the application will be held over to the Jan.
+30 application date.

 While university rules allow up to six credit hours of course work to be taken as a special student prior to formal admission, taking such courses in no way guarantees admission to the program.
 Graduate courses designated “doctoral students only” may not be taken prior to formal admission, although they may be taken by fully admitted doctoral students in other programs.